-The party discharging the trade effluent into public sewer shall apply for the Written Approval in such form as required by PUB.
+The party discharging the trade effluent into public sewerage system shall apply for the Written Approval in such form as required by PUB.
 The application shall include:

 - a.
 Particulars of the trade, manufacture, business or building construction; - b.
 Details of all the processes or operations to produce the final products; - c.
 Particulars of all the raw materials and chemicals used in the processes or operations; - d.
-Details of the layout of all the machinery, plant and equipment used in the premises; - e.
+Details of the layout of all the machinery, plant and equipment, including wastewater treatment facilities used in the premises; - e.
 An estimate of the amount of water consumed or used; - f.
 Particulars of the physical, organic and chemical nature of the trade effluent; and - g.
+Details of the sanitary system layout; - h.
+Lab test results of the trade effluent discharge from a representative discharge point; and - i.
 Any other information required by PUB.